C.C. (Code Geass): Code Geass: Lelouch of the Rebellion

 Early in the series, Osaka is bombed and a "top-security asset of the Britannian government," or C.C., is stolen by terrorists hiding in the Shinjuku Ghetto.
-As a result, the Viceroy orders Shinjuku wiped out, and during the violence, C.C. and Lelouch encounter one-another.
+As a result, the Viceroy orders Shinjuku wiped out, and during the violence, C.C. and Lelouch encounter one another.
 At their meeting, C.C. gives Lelouch the power of Geass, and he attempts to help her escape the soldiers.
 Since she is shot in the incident and appears dead, he leaves her body behind.

-In episode five, she unexpectedly appears again in Lelouch's home.
+In episode five, she unexpectedly appears again in Lelouch's home at Ashford Academy.
 Lelouch encounters her casually folding origami with his sister Nunnally.
-Afterwards she keeps an eye on Lelouch's missions as his rebel alter-ego Zero, even wearing his clothes and impersonating him when a situation becomes life-threatening.
+Afterwards, she keeps an eye on Lelouch's missions as his rebel alter-ego Zero, even wearing his clothes and impersonating him when a situation becomes life-threatening.
 She then joins his military mech organization the Black Knights, where she is seen as one of Zero's close advisors.
 Her unofficial position leads to some friction with other members.

 When the Black Knights gain possession of the Knightmare Frame Gawain, she becomes its pilot while Lelouch operates the weapons.
 In the season finale, she uses the Gawain to battle Jeremiah Gottwald's Siegfried, to allow Lelouch to save his sister.
 After kissing Lelouch, she drags herself and the enemy to the ocean floor.